Silicone: Structure

+All polymerized siloxanes or polysiloxanes, silicones consist of an inorganic silicon–oxygen backbone chain (***\sSi\sO\sSi\sO\sSi\sO\s***) with two groups attached to each silicon center.
+The silicon center is tetrahedral.
+The oxygen atoms adopt a bent ether-like geometry.
+The R2Si centers are well separated from each other, which means that the chain is particularly flexible.

+By varying the \sSi\sO\s chain lengths, organic substituents attached to silicon, and crosslinking, silicones can be synthesized with a wide variety of properties and compositions.
+They can vary in consistency from liquid to gel to rubber to hard plastic.
+The most common siloxane is linear polydimethylsiloxane (PDMS), a silicone oil.
+The second-largest group of silicone materials is based on silicone resins, which are formed by branched and cage-like oligosiloxanes.

 Combustion

 When silicone is burned in air or oxygen, it forms solid silica (silicon dioxide, SiO2) as a white powder, char, and various gases.
 The readily dispersed powder is sometimes called silica fume.
 The pyrolysis of certain polysiloxanes under an inert atmosphere is a valuable pathway towards the production of amorphous silicon oxycarbide ceramics, also known as polymer derived ceramics.
 Polysiloxanes terminated with functional ligands such as vinyl, mercapto or acrylate groups have been cross linked to yield preceramic polymers, which can be photopolymerised for the additive manufacturing of polymer derived ceramics by stereolithography techniques.

 Properties

 This silicone rubber folding chessboard resists creasing and wrinkling.

 Silicones exhibit many useful characteristics, including: